Home / News & Events / Typhoon Emergency Response Hong Kong Lantern Festival

 Emergency Measures: A Three-Tier Protection Strategy

 Upon receiving the typhoon and extreme rain warning, our team activated an emergency response plan within 2 hours.
 The goal was clear: minimize damage to every light sculpture and lantern component on site.
-We deployed a three-tier protection strategy:
+We deployed a three-tier protection strategy.

+First, disassembly and storage.
 We immediately disassembled installed lanterns, renting two large containers for temporary storage of components.
 Small lanterns and delicate electrical parts were moved into the containers to shield them from water and wind damage.

+Second, indoor relocation.
 Lanterns and components too large for containers but small enough to transport were moved to nearby indoor spaces, eliminating exposure to the elements entirely.

+Third, reinforcement for fixed pieces.
 For installations that could not be moved or stored due to their size, we urgently purchased steel wind ropes and cement counterweights to anchor them in place, reducing the risk of collapse in strong winds.

 An uprooted tree at Aldrich Bay Park after Typhoon Haikui's record-breaking rainfall